WINDMILLS AND WATER SYSTEMS: A PRIMER

 Standing tall like a giant sunflower in a sea of undulating prairie grasses...or in any rural setting...a windmill is a thing of beauty.
 Not only are windmills a joy to watch, but they are incredibly useful.
 Powered only by wind, they work perpetually, like quietly-purring non-polluting creatures, to keep our storage tanks overflowing with fresh water.
 They operate effortlessly, efficiently, reliably...and free!

 History of the Windmill

-Windmills have been around for a thousand years (since the Middle Ages).
+Windmills have been around for two thousand years.
 The first recorded evidence of windmills being used for pumping water and grinding grain were in 7 AD in Persia.
 Then China got hold of the idea and it spread to Asia, Africa, and the Mediterranean.
 Because the design is so different, the European mill appears to have developed independently from the others.
 The predecessor to our modern windmill dates back to France in 1105 and England in 1180.
 In the 14th century, the Dutch took windmills to a whole new level with their tower mills that used canvas sails stretched across four wooden lattice frames (like a big X).
 Their objective was moving enormous amounts of water into higher basins and canals.
 By the end of the 16th century thousands of windmills were pumping and grinding in western Europe.
 By the late 19th century, the count was 30,000...yet, miraculously, there was still enough wind to go around!

 The American Windmill

 The American multi-bladed windmill bears little resemblance to its European counterpart.
 Unlike the Dutch scoop mills that could move 16,000 gallons an hour but lift it only 16 feet, the new Yankee design could lift water from hundreds of feet below the surface.
 It was invented in Connecticut in 1854 by a young mechanic named Daniel Halladay.
 Its wheel, made from wooden sails, could be transported in sections and assembled on location.